jvs/knives/README.md

-# 🗡️ Knives
+# 🐍 Snakeshead

 ## A Five-Player Trick-Taking Game

-Knives is a five-player trick-taking game where players compete to collect stars (points on cards).
+Snakeshead is a five-player trick-taking game where players compete to collect stars (points on cards).
 Each hand, one player becomes the banker and secretly partners with a shadow banker.
 The other three players are defenders trying to stop them.

 ## The Deck (32 cards)

-### Knives Suit (7 cards)
+### Snakes Suit (7 cards)
 2, 3, 4, 5, 6, 7, Ace

 - Ace is highest, 2 is lowest
-- Knives are always **greater trump**
+- Snakes are always **greater trump**

 ### Four Traditional Suits (24 cards)
 Spades, Clubs, Diamonds, Hearts - each containing: